cristianscheid/chirper/README.md

 ### Features

--   Authentication with secure login and user management
+-   Authentication with secure login and user management.
--   CRUD operations for creating, viewing, editing, and deleting posts
+-   CRUD operations for creating, viewing, editing, and deleting posts.
--   Email notifications for new Chirps
+-   Email notifications for new Chirps.
--   Responsive design optimized for both desktop and mobile devices
+-   Responsive design optimized for both desktop and mobile devices.

 ## Built With